DeepLeau/Magnetohydrodynamics/README.md

 # Magnetohydrodynamics

-### Here are the modelization of a magnetohydrodynamics motor optimized by results of 2 studies : the influence of the number of magnets on the water velocity and the influence of spacing between 2 electrodes.
+### Here's a model of a magnetohydrodynamic motor optimized from the results of two studies: the influence of the number of magnets on water velocity, and the influence of the spacing between two electrodes.

+#### Modeling using SolidWorks software